raineorshine/npm-check-updates/README.md

 Usage:

-    ncu --cooldown [n]
+    ncu --cooldown [period]
-    ncu -c [n]
+    ncu -c [period]

-The cooldown option helps protect against supply chain attacks by requiring package versions to be published at least the given number of days before considering them for upgrade.
+The cooldown option helps protect against supply chain attacks by requiring package versions to be published at least the given amount of time before considering them for upgrade.

+The value can be a plain number (days) or a string with a unit suffix:

+    --cooldown 7       7 days
+    --cooldown 7d      7 days (same as above) --cooldown 12h     12 hours
+    --cooldown 30m     30 minutes

 Note that previous stable versions will not be suggested.
 The package will be completely ignored if its latest published version is within the cooldown period.
 This is due to a limitation of the npm registry, which does not provide a way to query previous stable versions.